High moors, deep valleys, and one of England’s finest long-distance ridge walks

-The Dales High Way is a 90-mile (145 km) long-distance walking route from Saltaire in West Yorkshire to Appleby-in-Westmorland in Cumbria.
+The Dales High Way is a 90-mile (145 km) long-distance walking route from the UNESCO World Heritage Site Saltaire in West Yorkshire to Appleby-in-Westmorland in Cumbria.
 Designed as a high-level alternative to valley routes, it travels across open moorlands and elevated ridges before entering the Yorkshire Dales National Park, linking dramatic limestone landscapes with historic market towns.

 Beginning beside the River Aire at Salts Mill World Heritage Site, the route climbs steadily west into the Pennines, crossing wild moors, remote uplands, and classic Dales scenery.
 It passes through Ilkley, Grassington, Horton-in-Ribblesdale, Ribblehead, and Dent, before finishing in the Eden Valley at Appleby, with wide views across the northern Pennines throughout.

-For self-guided walking holidays and outdoor adventures, the Dales High Way offers challenge, solitude, and some of the finest long-distance scenery in northern England.
+For self-guided journeys and outdoor adventures, the Dales High Way offers challenge, solitude, and some of the finest long-distance scenery in northern England.

 Distance: 90 miles / 145 km